ChristopherBryla/MachineLearning/README.md

-Specific to this challenge, disaster relief organizations and news agencies are interested in understanding whether tweets with seemingly similar language are referring to a disaster or some other life event that my linguistic appear in a similar manner to a disaster.
-Take, for example, the tweet in Figure 1 (below) which uses the word ‘ablaze’ to describe the sky.
+Specific to this challenge, disaster relief organizations and news agencies are interested in understanding whether tweets with seemingly similar language are referring to a disaster or some other life event that may linguistically appear in a similar manner to a disaster.
+Take, for example, a tweet which uses the word ‘ablaze’ to describe the sky.
 The combination of the visual and the contextual clues given in the sentence such as ‘sky’ help a human extrapolate meaning and make the judgement that this tweet is not truly about a disaster.
 However, making that distinction apparent to a trained model will provide much more difficulty.